SouravMitra98/amazon_clone/README.md

 Integrate payment gateways

-Build admin panel with analytics
+Build an admin panel with analytics

 🤝 Contributing

-Contributions are very welcome!
+I welcome contributions!

 Fork the repo

 Create a new branch (git checkout -b feature-name)

-Commit your changes (git commit -m "Add feature")
+Make your changes and commit (git commit -m "Add feature")

 Push to your branch (git push origin feature-name)

-Open a Pull Request
+Open a pull request

 📜 License

-This project is licensed under the MIT License.
+NONE

 🌟 Support

 If you like this project, give it a star ⭐ on GitHub.
-It really helps motivate development!
+It really helps!